Wainwright heats up, Cards beat Brewers 5-2 for 3-game sweep

 Molina’s blast extended his 12-game hitting streak, tying him with Paul DeJong for the longest by a Cardinal this season.
 Paul Goldschmidt got the rally started with a single, extending his hitting streak to 11 games.

-Jhoulys Chaci (2-3) lasted four innings, allowing four runs on five hits.
+Jhoulys Chacin (2-3) lasted four innings, allowing four runs on five hits.
 Zach Davies on April 13 was the last Brewers pitcher to turn in a quality start.

 Brewers starters have gone 8-7 with a 5.84 ERA this season, and they are the only team in the NL whose starters average less than five innings per game.
 Help is coming soon, however, in the form of left-hander Gio Gonzalez, who has agreed to a one-year contract with Milwaukee, a person familiar with the negotiations told The Associated Press.
 The person spoke to the AP on condition of anonymity Wednesday because the agreement had not been announced.